 As a modern take on the classic prank soundboard, there are many other ways to invoke these sounds.
 You can tap on them and let them fly, or you could try something more detailed.
 Perhaps motion detection.
 Once you choose your sound, the app can use the accelerometer in your phone to detect when someone moves it.
 When they do, it will play your chosen audio.

-Another option is countdown.
+Another option is a countdown.
 Select your annoying noise, choose how long you want to delay the trigger, place your phone near a friend, and walk away.
-30 seconds later and that fart will go off and you were no where near.
+30 seconds later and that fart will go off and you were nowhere near.

 My favorite though is using Apple Watch.
 You can place your phone in perfect position, walk away, then when the time is right, trigger the sound from your Apple Watch.
 It is the best way to nail the timing while maintaining plausible deniability.
 For the most full-featured and modernized soundboard of farts, check out Fart Sounds & Annoying Noises.